 Meet Your Candidate:

 I humbly ask for your support as the At-Large Cary Town Council candidate that is ready to roll up her sleeves and work for you.
-As a candidate who has taken no donations from developers, builders, trade associations, or PACs, you know my votes will be based on what is best for Cary Citizens and our environment!

 I am proud of my track record of years of volunteer service to the community, and I would like the opportunity to shape the municipal policy of Cary.
 I love this town, and I am proud to have called it home for most of the last 25 years.
 Cary is genuinely remarkable, but we can do better for more people.